wikisqueaks/figureout/README.md

 ## Overview

-**figR** eliminates the guesswork of scientific figure sizing.
-It provides a consistent toolset to ensure your `ggplot2` graphics meet journal requirements without manual resizing:
+**figR** eliminates the guesswork of figure layout sizing in scientific journals.
+It provides a consistent toolset to ensure your `ggplot2` graphics meet journal requirements.

 - `publish_fig()` saves plots with precise dimensions based on column widths.
 - `search_journals()` helps you find specific layout rules (Nature, Cell, Science).